All Episodes

 And I think it's hard to anticipate such a thing, isn't it?

-And it was the president responding to you know, the the millions of of mail in ballots without the checks and balances that it would otherwise exist for in-person voting, and that was where the prediction I assume came from.
+And it was the president responding to, you know, the millions of mail-in ballots without the checks and balances that would otherwise exist for in-person voting.

-And I was I just think he was echoing what the New York Times said at the time.
+And I was, I just think he was echoing what the New York Times said at the time.

 That was my interpretation.

-But uh anyway, I appreciate the call.
+But anyway, I appreciate the call.

 Quick break, right back.